The CDC recommends that everyone 6 months and older get vaccinated this season.

 Fighting the Flu Happens at School!

-A newly revised resource from NASN – a month-by-month educational campaign to help the school raise awareness about the importance of seasonal influenza vaccination.
+This booklet contains a month-by-month educational campaign to help the school raise awareness about the importance of seasonal influenza vaccination.
 Each month features a vaccine focus, national activities, suggested actions and sample resources.
-Resources can be torn out of the hard-copy version of the booklet.
-The online booklet provides the web address to access these resources.
 Download the booklet.
-A limited number of hard copies are also available.
-Email email@example.com with your address.

-Free educational materials provided by MedImmune Advocacy to NASN Members.
-Materials are designed to help deliver easy-to-read information for students and families on influenza.
-The program highlights key facts about the flu and promotes awareness of the importance of vaccination to prevent the spread of flu.
+Free educational materials provided by MedImmune Alliance & Advocacy to NASN members.
+Materials, available in both English and Spanish, are designed to help deliver easy-to-read information about influenza to students and families.
+The materials highlight key facts about influenza and promote the importance of annual vaccination.
 Learn more.

 School Nurses Influenza Vaccination Commitment